JonnoFTW/jonnoftw.github.com/_posts/2018-04-04-building-tensorflow-with-opencl-support-on-ubuntu-1604.md

 ```

-As you can see, in the GPU run, it takes a long time to first run the model, and significantly longer to run each training step (also that the GPU learnt nothing).
+As you can see, in the GPU run, it takes a long time to run the first epoch of the GPU the model, and significantly longer to run each training step (also that the GPU learnt nothing).
 You can play with the code to see if you can get it to work but waiting ~90s for the model to start the first epoch is a pain for testing.

 It might just be I have an old workstation card, or that there is a lot of overhead involved in using SYCL, I hope this helps someone else!